Lawyer

 Read more on Hussain’s Harvard University page: https://winthrop.harvard.edu/people/hussain-awan

-Hussain Awan is a law student at Harvard Law School who has written extensively on international trade law, democratization, and anticorruption.
-He is a contributor to Harvard Law School's Global Anticorruption Blog, a Harvard Law School Chayes Fellow, and a former clerk to Justice Syed Mansoor Ali Shah at the Supreme Court of Pakistan.
+Hussain Awan is a recent graduate of Harvard Law School.
+He has written extensively on legislative retroactivity, litigation, the legal structure of democratization, religious legal systems, and anticorruption.
+He is a contributor to Harvard Law School's Global Anticorruption Blog, a Harvard Law School Chayes Fellow, and a former volunteer clerk to Justice Syed Mansoor Ali Shah at the Supreme Court of Pakistan.
 Awan attended McGill University in Montreal, where he studied International Development and French and graduated as class valedictorian.
-His research interests include anticorruption, comparative constitutional law, and trade issues.

 Hussain Awan